TraDukTer/SpydReader/README.md

 # 3. License

 SpydReader is Licensed to the public under the GNU General Public License Version 3 (GPLv3).
-SpydReader is free for personal use, and it may be developed on, copied or used as a basis or part of other software free of charge, with attribution to me as "TraDukTer", "TraDukTer (J. Suutarinen)" or "Jani Suutarinen" and a copy of the GPLv3 license distributed along with any copy of the resulting software.
+SpydReader is free for personal use, and it may be developed on, copied or used as a basis or part of other software free of charge.
+GPLv3 places some restrictions on derivative software and distributed versions, namely that these shall also be licenced under a GNU General Public Licence of version 3 or newer.
+Any derivative works and distributed versions shall include a copy of the GPLv3 and the copyright notice of SpydReader (copyright_notice.txt).
+I may be attributed as "TraDukTer", "TraDukTer (J. Suutarinen)" or "Jani Suutarinen" as appropriate for the context.

-This section is only intended to give a non-exhaustive overview of the contents of the GPLv3 license text and specify how to attribute me as the developer of SpydReader.
+This section is only intended to give a non-exhaustive overview of the contents of the GNU General Public License Version 3 text and specify how to attribute me as the developer of SpydReader.
 Where the GPLv3 text and the content of this section conflict, the GPLv3 text shall take precedence.